graphicore/multitoner/README.md

 The Multitoner needs some cpu power to render previews.
 Especially big images can be challenging.
-That is because of the rather complex process of rendering that is used: A complete EPS file is generated internally and then passed to the ghostscript engine which renders the previews.
-To its display callback interface.
+That is because of the rather complex process of rendering that is used: A complete EPS file is generated internally and then passed to the ghostscript engine which renders the previews to its display callback interface.
 With a multicore processor you should get around well.
 Another option would be to create an mtt file using a shrinked version of the desired image and then use mtt2eps.py from the commandline